MSLNZ/equipment-register-schema/README.md

 1. Install Git
 2. Install Java
 3. Install Python
-4. Install the Python requirements (If you are familiar with [virtual environments](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments), you should install the packages into one &ndash; otherwise ignore this _virtual environment_ stuff.)
+4. Install the Python dependencies (If you are familiar with [virtual environments](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments), you should install the packages into one &ndash; otherwise ignore this _virtual environment_ stuff.)